Foreign policy of the Biden administration: Finland

+President Biden visited Helsinki on July 12, 2023 and met with Finnish President Sauli Niinistö and leaders of other Nordic nations, including Sweden, Norway, Denmark and Iceland.
+The purpose was to celebrate Finland joining the NATO.

 France

 On January 24, 2021, Biden and French President Emmanuel Macron had a phone call.

 In September 2021, the French ambassador was recalled to Paris after the AUKUS security pact had been made by Australia, the U.K. and the U.S. The measure was unprecedented; in almost 250 years of diplomatic relations, France had never before recalled its U.S. ambassadorship.
 The Biden administration tried to placate French anger.

 In October 2021, Biden met with Macron and admitted that his administration was "clumsy" in its handling of the nuclear submarine deal with Australia, which deprived France of billions in defense contracts.

 Germany

 On January 25, 2021, Biden and German Chancellor Angela Merkel had a phone call.

 In early February 2021, Biden froze the Trump administration's withdrawal of 9,500 troops from U.S. military bases in Germany, Biden's freeze was welcomed by Germany, which said that the move "serves European and transatlantic security and hence is in our mutual interest."